yoho321/SiriusWeb/README.md

 ## Add New Elements
 Inside a domain you can create *Entities* which represent the concepts in your domain.
-An *Entity* has a name, and zero of more super types.
-Besides, an *Entity* can be abstract, meaning no concrete instances can be created from it.
+An *Entity* has a name, and zero or more super types.
+Besides, *Entity* can be abstract, meaning no concrete instances can be created from it.
 To create a new *Entity*:

 + Hang your mouse over the panel to activate the tool bar, in which you can add a new *Entity*.